mrroman/jira-client/README.md

 # jiraclient

 This is JIRA GUI client written in Java/Swing.
-It is written in Clojure and uses JIRA Rest Client Library.
+It is written in Clojure and uses [JIRA REST Java Client Library](https://studio.atlassian.com/wiki/display/JRJC/Home).

 ## Usage